lukaspustina/ifconfig-rs/Readme.md

   * Where is [myip.rs](http://myip.rs) hosted?

-    The code runs on a free <a href="https://heroku.com">Heroku</a> Autoscaling Dnyo that powers down when there are no service accesses for a period of time.
-This may lead to a large delay for the first request triggering a service restart.
+    The code runs on <a href="https://koyeb.com">Koyeb</a>.

   * Does _ifconfig-rs_ support IPv6?

     Yes.
-The code is agnostic regarding the IP version, <a href="https://heroku.com">Heroku</a> currently does not support IPv6, so <em>{{ project.name }}</em> is only available for IPv4.
-You can run your own instance of _ifconfig-rs_ at another, IPv6 supporting provider.
+The code is agnostic regarding the IP version.

   * Can I run my own instance of _ifconfig-rs_?